26 Mar 2009

 St. Magdalene 26y 1982 (50%, DL OMC 2008, ref.
 4712, 511 btl.)

-Nose: aromatic and fruity with lots of oranges.
+Nose: aromatic, very grassy and slightly fruity with lots of oranges.
 It’s not really complex at first, but after some time (and a bit of hand warmth) it opens up.
-Flowers.
+Dried flowers.
 Some paraffin, chalk, green tea with lemon, a hint of smoke.
 Chlorophyl.
-Sweet lavender and lemon sweets.
+Hints of lemon sweets.
 Quite attractive.
 Mouth: citrus notes again (orange, lemon).
+Plenty of apples (including piths).
 Something that reminds me of tequila as well.
 Juicy and honeyed.
 Some vanilla.
-Some coastal hints as well.
+Subtle coastal hints as well.
 Finish: quite sweet, on pear and peaches with soft spices.
 Not very long.

-Elegant whisky with a nice balance.
+Elegant but old-school whisky with a nice balance.
 There’s something feminine about it, although that’s hard to define.
 Around € 120.